Campaign of the Month: June 2014

 While communications across the planet remain difficult without access to microwave transmission and spotty satellite service, traditional cable communications at the local level are a staple on Terramatrix.
 Locally, these services are generally provided by Telefónica out of San Succi, and maintained by ComStar.

 In mid-3025, Telekom, a company out of * Landhold : Garrison managed to complete laying cables north through * Landhold : Izpek and is providing a consistent and regular connection with its proposed satellite facility, and * “The Iron Dingoes” closed military network.
+The lines have since been surveyed to expand the network north into Ciudad Garcia, and Universidad Nacional de Sangria, Garcia (UNS-G), though it is awaiting funding for further expansion.

 The main road network runs through the town from Ciudad Garcia and over the Darién Gap south to * Landhold : Izpek, along a rough improved road that rises over the Salto Range of hills to connect with the rest of the Iron Dingoes landholds.
 Built in late-3024 by the Iron Dingoes own construction and engineering force, the road has proven vital to connecting the landholds into one homogeneous structure.
 It bypasses the former route along the coast over Mercado, which added several hours to the journey.